I'm A Doctor Who Had A Near-Death Experience. Here's What I Saw On The Other Side

 As a medical professional, I can tell you I was surprised—and deeply reassured—to find that spirituality and science are never in conflict.
 I was surprised, too, by my utter serenity as life left my body and even more so by my lack of desire to return to Earth.

 But I was most astonished by the discovery that God’s promises are actually, amazingly, and abundantly true.
-God is always with us.
-God always loves us.
-God’s intentions for us are always good.
-Those amazing realities can literally change our values and decisions every day.
-As one who came to faith in adulthood, I had hoped these truths were true, and I nearly always believed that they were.
-But heaven taught me that we can move beyond hope and belief to something much better and more powerful.
+As one who came to religion in adulthood, I had hoped these truths were true, and I nearly always believed that they were.
+But my experience taught me that we can move beyond hope and belief to something much better and more powerful.
 We can live with absolute trust.

 And that can change how you and I live right here on Earth.